Two-Face: Modern Age

 During the Batman: Dark Victory story arc, the serial killer Hangman targets various cops who assisted in Dent's rise to the D.A.'s office.
 Two-Face gathers Gotham's criminals to assist in the destruction of the city's crime lords.
 After a climactic struggle in the Batcave, Two-Face is betrayed by the Joker, who shoots at Dent, causing him to fall into a chasm, presumably to his death.
 Batman admits in the aftermath that, even if Two-Face has survived, Harvey Dent is gone forever.
 During a much later period, Two-Face is revealed to have murdered the father of Jason Todd, the second Robin.
 When attempting to apprehend Two-Face, Jason briefly has the criminal at his mercy, but lets Two-Face's punishment be decided by the law.
 Two-Face similarly serves as a 'baptism by fire' for Tim Drake, the third Robin.
 Two-Face has Batman at his mercy, but Tim dons the Robin suit to save Batman.

-In Arkham Asylum: A Serious House on Serious Earth, Arkham's doctors replace Dent's coin with a die and eventually a tarot deck, but rather than becoming self-reliant, Dent is now unable to make even the smallest of decisions—such as going to the bathroom.
+In Arkham Asylum: A Serious House on Serious Earth, Arkham's doctors replace Dent's coin with a die and a tarot deck, but rather than becoming self-reliant, Dent is now unable to make even the smallest of decisions—such as going to the bathroom.
 Batman returns the coin, telling Two-Face to use it to decide whether to kill him.
 Batman leaves safely, but it is implied that Two-Face made his own decision to let Batman live.

 In the No Man's Land storyline, in which Gotham is devastated by an earthquake, Two-Face claims a portion of the ruined city, takes up residence in Gotham City Hall, and forms a temporary alliance with Gordon to share certain territory.
 His empire is brought down by Bane (employed by Lex Luthor), who destroys Two-Face's gang during his destruction of the city's Hall of Records.
 Two-Face kidnaps Gordon and puts him on trial for his activities after Gotham City is declared a "No Man's Land", with Two-Face as both judge and prosecutor for Gordon's illegal alliance with him; Gordon later plays upon Two-Face's split psyche to demand Harvey Dent as his defense attorney.
 Dent cross-examines Two-Face and wins an acquittal for Gordon, determining that Two-Face has effectively blackmailed Gordon by implying that he had committed murders to aid the Commissioner.
 During this time, Two-Face also meets detective Renee Montoya.
 Montoya reaches the Dent persona in Two-Face and is kind to him.
 He falls in love with her, though the romance is one-sided.